 COVID numbers in South Dakota for Monday

 RAPID CITY, S.D.
-(KEVN) - There have been 383 newly confirmed cases in South Dakota with the current number of active cases at 7,588.
+(KEVN) - 366 new cases of COVID have been reported in South Dakota with the current number of active cases at 7,215.

-184 people are currently hospitalized with the virus.
-In total, South Dakota has had 143,8183 cases.

-Pennington County has 60 new cases, Meade County has 12 new cases, Lawrence County has 6 new cases, Custer County has reported 4 new cases, Fall River and Oglala Lakota counties have reported 3 new cases each, Butte County has reported 2 new cases, and Jackson and Jones counties have reported 1 new case each.
+Pennington County has 62 new cases, Lawrence has 14 new cases, Meade County has 11 new cases, Dewey and Custer counties have 10 new cases each, Perkins and Butte counties have 4 new cases each, and Lyman, Haakon, Jackson, and Corson counties each have 4 new cases.

-4 more deaths have been reported bringing the state total number of deaths to 2,129.
+Even as the numbers continue to rise in the state, vaccination percentages remain at a standstill.

-Since COVID-19 vaccines were made available in South Dakota, over 778,000 doses have been administered to over 418,600 persons.
-Currently, 58.32% of the qualifying population has completed their vaccination series, and 63.91% have received at least one dose.
+Since COVID-19 vaccines were made available in South Dakota to everybody age 12 and over, 64.35% of State residents within that age group have received one dose, and 58.75% of the qualifying population within that age group has completed their vaccination series dose.

 Copyright 2021 KEVN.
 All rights reserved.